 We have a good understanding of Interpol’s ability to disseminate information and how difficult it will be for an affected person subject to a Red Notice to travel safely when the risks involved are properly considered.

-The Red Notice is one of the most well-known types of Interpol notices because it serves as an international arrest warrant.
-But did you know an Interpol Red Notice is just an international notice for wanted persons and not an actual international arrest warrant and it can be challenged to remove Red Notice
+The Red Notice Interpol is one of the most well-known types of Interpol notices because it serves as an international arrest warrant.
+But did you know an Interpol Red Notice is just an international notice for wanted persons and not an actual international Interpol red warrant and it can be challenged to remove Red Notice?

 Once you appear on the Red Notice, all Interpol’s member countries will be able to see the details.
-People featured in these notices often seek removal from them for various reasons.
+People featured in these notices often seek the removal of red notice from them for various reasons.
 It can be a violation of fundamental human rights or for political reasons.

 This guide gives you an in-depth knowledge of how Interpol’s Red Notices work, including the Interpol Red Notice removal process, subjects of Interpol Red Notices, the procedure followed when issuing Red Notices, and more.

 |2011||7,678||30||15,708||Interpol published approximately 26,500 notices and diffusions in 2011.
 There were 40,836 notices and 48,310 diffusions in circulation at the end of 2011, and 7,958 people were arrested on the basis of a notice or diffusion during 2011.|

 |2012||8,136||78||20,13||Interpol published approximately 32,750 notices and diffusions in 2012.
 There were 46,994 notices and 66,614 diffusions in circulation at the end of 2012.|

 |2013||8,857||79||21,183||Interpol published approximately 34,820 notices and diffusions in 2013.
 There were 52,880 notices and 70,159 diffusions in circulation at the end of 2013; 1,749 people were arrested on the basis of notice during 2013.|